THE MIDNIGHT LOUNGE

 The Gokō Cultivar

-This Gyokuro is produced exclusively from the Gokō cultivar, a variety historically associated with refined, shade-grown Japanese teas.
+This Gyokuro is produced exclusively from the Gokō cultivar, a variety historically associated with shade-grown Japanese teas.
 Known for its ability to express softness, umami, and balance, Gokō develops slowly under shade, allowing its character to unfold with restraint rather than intensity.

 As a single-cultivar Gyokuro, the tea offers a clear and undiluted expression of its genetic lineage, revealing the relationship between plant, place, and method.